apache/hawq-docs/admin/ambari-admin.md

 ### Changing the gpadmin Password

 The all of the listed steps are mandatory.
 This ensures that HAWQ service remains fully functional.

-1. Use the reference script to manually change the password for the gpadmin user on all HAWQ hosts \(all Master and Slave component hosts\) by updating the `hawq_hosts` file with its contents.
-Each line of the `hawq_hosts` file represents the hostname of a host on which a HAWQ component has been installed.
-To execute this script, you must have ssh access to all host machines as the gpadmin user.
+1. Use a script to manually change the password for the gpadmin user on all HAWQ hosts \(all Master and Slave component hosts\).
+To manually update the password, you must have ssh access to all host machines as the gpadmin user.

+You might want to generate a hosts file containing the IP addresses of all hosts in the HAWQ cluster.

+A sample script for updating the host passwords is shown below.

 2. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\) The perform the following steps:
    1. Click **HAWQ** in the list of installed services.
-    1. On the HAWQ Server Configs page, go to the **Advanced** tab and update the **HAWQ System User Password** to the new password specified in the script.
+   2. On the HAWQ Server Configs page, go to the **Advanced** tab and update the **HAWQ System User Password** to the new password specified in the script.
 Click **Save** to save the updated configuration.

 3. Restart HAWQ service to propagate the configuration change to all Ambari agents.

 ###Reference Script